 Setting up a construction business as a limited company is appealing to many business owners due to its tax efficient format.
 If you’re ready to launch your construction business, here are 10 steps to guide you through the setup process and help you to familiarise with the legal and financial obligations of starting a limited company.

 A limited company is an organisation that is referred to by law as a ‘moral person’.
 This means that the company has its own identity, is entirely separate from its owner and does business under its own name.
 If the business makes money, it must pay tax, and if the business loses money, it can build up debt – just like a physical person.

 1. Choose Your Company Name

-Choosing a name is an obvious place to start, however, when registering as a limited company there are restrictions to the types of names that can be used as company names.
+Choosing a name is an obvious place to start.
+However, when registering as a limited company, there are restrictions on the types of names that can be used as company names.

 The company name must not be offensive, must not contain a ‘sensitive’ word or expression, and must not suggest a connection with government or local authorities, unless permission is granted to do so.

 The company name must usually end in either ‘Limited’ or ‘Ltd’.
 You can include the Welsh equivalents ‘Cyfyngedig’ and ‘Cyf’ instead if you registered the company in Wales.

 To see if a name is already taken you can check the companies house register here.

 A limited company must have at least one director who is legally responsible for running the company and responsible for ensuring company accounts and reports are properly prepared and up to date.